brunsviga13rk/thesis/src/model.typ

 to offer complete functionality of the machine.
 Most of these actions are simple affine transformations applied to specific parts of the machine like rotation or translation around a set origin.
 For example, pulling the reset levers requires rotation around the mounting axis of the lever by a certain amount of degree.
-After completing the rotation in one direction, the lever is to rotate back in the opposite direction to its origin position.
-Implementation of the operation crank requires a multistep operation, as first, the knob holding the input sprocket locked must be extruded only then can the crank be rotated.
+After completing the rotation in one direction, the lever rotates back in the opposite direction to its origin position.
+Implementation of the operation crank requires a multistep operation, as first, the knob holding the input sprocket locked must be extruded.
+Only then can the crank be rotated.
-When completing the full rotation the knob must be inserted back in locking position in order to proceed with further operation.
+When completing a full rotation the knob must be inserted back in locking position in order to proceed with further operation.
 The simulation must be capable of the above affine rotary and transitive motions around part origins as well as to combine multiple such steps into more complex procedures.
 Component origins are properly defined during the modelling phase of mesh and require no further tweaks after importing the model.
 All left to do is to develop an animation system capable of